lightninglabs/pool/docs/faq.md

 ### Who pays the on-chain fees?

 When the channel is opened, the cost of opening the channel is split between the buyer and seller.
-When the channel is closed, the cost of closing the channel and future UTXO consolidation costs are paid by the buyer.
+When closing the channel, the rules are the same as with any other LN channel: The initiator (in the Pool case the seller) pays the closing fee.

+This will be different with anchor output channels however, once they are rolled out by default (they're still experimental and need to be opt in).
+With those, the party initiating the force close will pay the chain fee for doing so.

 ### Who earns the routing fees from the channel that is opened with me?